Target Use Cases:

 Ex 6: Fast Food Fan not buying Wendy’s (Mixing psychographics and consumption targets)

 Another example of what Cubeyou can help with is being able to run more complex target searches mixing psychographics and brands.
 Let’s continue with the Wendy’s example.
-Below we selected a Cubeyou and and MRI Fast Food Psychographics and then selected an individual who has not bought at Wendy’s.
+Below we selected a Cubeyou and MRI Fast Food Psychographics and then selected an individual who has not bought at Wendy’s.
 This type of an analysis

 Ex 7: Campaigns by Metro Area!